samawael7/Data-Warehouse-Medallion-Architecture-Project/README.md

 An end-to-end Data Warehouse project built using the **Medallion Architecture** (Bronze → Silver → Gold), powered by **SQL Server**, **dbt Core**, and **Apache Airflow** on Docker.

+Inspired by the Data with Baraa tutorial, extended with dbt Core, Apache Airflow, and Docker for a production-grade pipeline.
 ---

 ## 📊 Data Flow